GE U25B: Preservation

-Seven U25Bs are known to be preserved today.
+Six U25Bs are known to be preserved today.
 Of these, only one remains in operating condition.
 Southern Pacific 3100 is now on permanent exhibit at the Orange Empire Railway Museum in Perris, California.
 Built in 1963, this locomotive was first numbered SP 7508.
 Later numbered SP 6800, it became a goodwill ambassador for the railroad in 1976 when it was painted in an elaborate red, white, and blue color scheme in celebration of the nation's bicentennial; it was later renumbered and repainted in standard SP livery and was donated to the museum.
 The 3100 is fully certified to run on any of the nation's railroads and is frequently used as motive power for offsite work trains.

 Several more examples survive, all in varying states of preservation: